 Like many announcers today, Fred held down a full-time job as a Customs House Broker on Wall Street.
 For his professional announcing efforts: Fred received $10 an event (approximately $300 in today’s money) back in the 1890s.
 He rode his bicycle to many of his gigs and became know as The Hermit Wheelmen since announced everyone’s races but belonged to know cycling club.
 Actually, Fred, also, became notorious with some police for escaping illegal boxing matches, which he was being paid to announce, by escaping out the back and quickly riding away on his bicycle.

 Fred, born July 7, 1860 in Brooklyn, died on June 21, 1923.
 His mother, Agnes Wemyss-Burns, died the year before him at the ripe old age of 92, sharp to the end, as a highly respected woman of Brooklyn.
 She was considered a “matriarch” of Brooklyn.
 His father, Archimedes, was a plumber who died when he was nine.
 He had two daughters, Florence and Gladyss.
-Fred, now, spends his days and nights announcing in the Tulip Grove section of the Cemetery of the Evergreens in Brooklyn along with Bad Bill Dahlen (1905 World Series Champion) and over a half-million other permanent residents.
+Fred, now, spends his days and nights announcing in the Tulip Grove section of the Cemetery of the Evergreens in Brooklyn next to Bad Bill Dahlen (1905 World Series Champion) and over a half-million other permanent residents.
 One might wonder if Anna buried him with his megaphone.
 We kind of hope she did.

 Frederick William Burns, largely forgotten, returns to life here so, he can receive the well-deserved recognition for his pivotal importance to the world of announcing and broadcasting.
 Without Fred, where might we all be today?